 Guided breathing

 As you of course know, normally you breathe automatically without you even thinking about it.
-One great way to keep your mind busy is to let your mind actively guide your breathing.
+However, one great way to keep your mind busy is to let your mind actively guide your breathing.

 To start with, being aware of your breathing will help to reduce anxiety, as you will feel reassured that you can breathe easily in the scanner.